CiscoDevNet/graphyte/docs/diagrams_uml.md

 (see also: [Supported Link Types](#Supported-Link-Types) section)

-Choose the name of your UML file carefully.
-Remember that this will later become the name of the module, and that the file must keep its .uml extension.
+Choose the name of your UML file carefully, it will later become the name of the module.
+The file must keep its .uml extension.